TomasTriska/Robbie/README.md

 # Robbie

-> Robbie is AIML home based [Internet of Things] (IoT) assistant in [Python].
+> Robbie is Artificial Inteligence [IoT] framework for all purposes.
+Is written in [Python] and uses [AIML].
 Robbie needs no screens.
 Just type or say commands like to normal people.
+Robbie do command, tell you something or do another action depending on his installed modules for sensors and devices.
+Developer can write own modules and enhance Robbie.
+Possibilities are endless.
+From home assistant (primary use), car assistants, airplanes assistants, interactive robots to clever space ships in future maybe :)

 ## Features
   - Open Source